 Although it is an encouraging sign that pathogenic bacteria, viruses and yeasts are being killed off, the symptoms for some can be very unpleasant.
 To reduce the incidence and severity of this reaction we recommend building the dose up slowly, starting at ½ to 1 capsule.
 The capsules can be twisted and pulled apart and the powder added to water or cold/warm foods.
 If symptoms do occur we recommend reducing the dose, or having a break for a couple of days until symptoms subside before building up again slowly.
 It is important to not destroy pathogens faster than the body can eliminate the toxins.

-Bio-Kult Advanced Multi-strain and Bio-Kult Pro-Cyan are all vegetarian and approved by The Vegetarian Society.
+Bio-Kult Advanced Multi-strain, Bio-Kult Pro-Cyan and Bio-Kult Candéa are all vegetarian and approved by The Vegetarian Society.

 Bio-Kult capsules are all vegetable based rather than gelatine, they are made of hydroxy-propyl-methyl cellulose.

 Bio-Kult was created for and is safe for long-term administration.
 However, some people may use it at certain specific times, such as after antibiotics or while traveling.